Abhidnya05/Project1Group1/README.md

 - Renaming Columns names

 ##### Vista Analysis
-- Removed any city council areas that we don't in other dataframes
+- Removed any city council areas that are not found in other dataframes
 - Group by starting and ending city council areas then merging the 2 datasets into one
 - Create pie graphs on the percentage of each area footfall percentage of the dataset
 - Create bar graph on the counts of travellers from each area